open/close all folders

 - The Paladin: She's a Paladin of the Brotherhood of the Five Suns, an order loyal to the Vailian legislature.

-- Touched by Vorlons: As a godlike, she's the result of prenatal tampering by one of the gods.
+- Touched by Vorlons: As one of the godlike, she's the result of prenatal tampering by one of the gods.

-- The Unfavorite: She's quite open about the fact that her father sold her to the Brotherhood due to his despising her for effectively ending the bloodline through her being an Avian godlike.
+- The Unfavorite: She's quite open about the fact that her father sold her to the Brotherhood, despising her for effectively ending the bloodline by being born godlike, and thus sterile.

 A boreal dwarf ranger, the Watcher encounters her, along with her companion Itumaak, on the crossroads into Defiance Bay.
 She is searching for the reincarnation of her Village Elder, Persoq, to tell his soul how the tribe is coming along.
 The journey has took her five years, and she has grown despondent over time.
 When she the Watcher's abilities though, she finds herself tagging along so that she can finally finish her quest.